EsderJ10/CRUDle/README.md

 **Q: How do I migrate to a database?**
 A: Replace the CSV operations in `lib/core/csv.php` with database queries.
 The business logic layer can remain largely unchanged.

+**Q: Can I extend the user model with more fields?**
+A: Yes, add the new fields to the CSV structure, update the validation and sanitization functions, and modify the user forms and views accordingly.
+The idea is to keep the architecture flexible for such extensions.

+**Q: Where can I find the documentation?**
+A: Detailed documentation is available in the `docs/` directory, including [TECHNICAL_DOC.md](docs/TECHNICAL_DOC.md) for architecture and design patterns.

+**Q: How do I report bugs or request features?**
+A: Use the [GitHub Issues](https://github.com/EsderJ10/CRUDle/issues) page to report bugs or request new features.

 ---